TeamHonour/HMS-Destroyer/README.md

 # HMS Destroyer
 ### Total surveillance mute machine

-A simple bot that automatically timeouts members if they are caught playing Sea of Thieves.
+A Discord simple bot that automatically timeouts members if they are caught playing Sea of Thieves.

 ## Install
 - Make sure you have both `pip` and `python` on your local machine.
 - Clone the GitHub repo.
+- CD into the cloned directory.
 - Run the following command:
 ` pip install -r requirements.txt `
 - A sample `.env.sample` file has been provided with the repository.
 You can find more info there.